 The mission of the Department of Geological Sciences and the Jackson School of Geosciences is to advance our understanding of the Earth and to educate the next generations of geoscientists As a reflection of our society, the Geoscience community also needs to reinvent itself and become more diverse and inclusive.
 There is no doubt that the impact that Geosciences will have on solving global challenges and in developing new basic and applied concepts depends on new and more holistic ideas from diverse perspectives.
 At The University of Texas at Austin, we are committed to promoting diversity and inclusivity in the Geosciences.
 Faculty and students in the Department of Geological Sciences are involved in numerous international research projects and collaborations, building connections and skills to tackle the big problems.

 The University of Texas at Austin has one of the oldest and most prestigious Geosciences programs in the world.
 U.S. News & World Report has ranked us consistently as a top Earth Sciences program nationally—the only program in Texas with this distinction.
 And we are one of the country’s largest Geosciences programs, with leadership in all major research areas, from the solid Earth, to surface processes, to climate and environment, to energy.
-We have 54 faculty members, including three research professors, and a Distinguished Senior Lecturer.
+As of the beginning of the 2022-23 academic year, we have 45 faculty members.
 We are one of the most prestigious academic geosciences communities in the world and are driven by the goal of providing the best possible education and research opportunities in the Earth Sciences.